 - Correct positioning reduces or prevents the potential of causing circulatory issues

-To ensure the most optimal position that minimizes the surgical positioning injuries, the surgeons and anesthesiologist need to consider numerous factors including the weight, height and age of the patient.
-Additionally, the patient’s nutritional status, required anesthesia and the type and duration of the scheduled surgery needs to be considered along with any physical or medical conditions that could directly affect the outcome.
+Additionally, the patient’s nutritional status required general anesthesia, and the type and duration of the scheduled surgery need to be considered along with any physical or medical conditions that could directly affect the outcome.

 - Supine (lying on the back)